by Humphrey Ocean RA

-Much of Humphrey Ocean’s work refers to, in his words, ‘our alluringly unnatural world’.
+Much of Humphrey Ocean’s work refers to, in his words, ‘our alluringly unnatural world’, and this extends to living creatures within that sphere.
 He spends much of his time ‘with an eye on local habits and the way the human mind adapts and reveals itself’.

 Artist Sales: This work is sold by the artist.
 The sale is facilitated by RA Enterprises (RAE) for which they receive only a commission from the artist.

 Please note that the dimensions listed above are for the unframed artwork.

 Humphrey Ocean studied at Canterbury College of Art from 1970 to 1973.
 During that time, he played bass with Kilburn and the Highroads and the band supported The Who on their 1973 Christmas Tour.
 His first major solo exhibition in 1984 at the National Portrait Gallery, London, was followed by shows at Tate Liverpool, Whitechapel Gallery, London and, in 2003, how’s...
 Go to artist page